ashishtiwari1993/ashish.one/content/blogs/setup-alertmanager-part2.md

 Here we have setup two channel email and slack for alert. if you see `alertmanager.yml` file, There are four main components I defined.

 * `global`: Here we can define any global variable like we defined `slack_api_url`.
 * `route`: It is a routing block.
 I am playing routing on `severity`.
 Similarly, it is your choice on which variable you want to route your alerts.
-So here if severity == ‘info’, Alert will go from slack or if severity == ‘critical’, Alert will go via an email.
+So here if `severity == ‘info’`, Alert will go from slack or if `severity == ‘critical’`, Alert will go via an email.
 * `receivers`: Here we can define the channel by which alert will go.
 For now, I have defined only email & slack.
 You can explore more receivers [here](https://prometheus.io/docs/alerting/configuration/#receiver).
 * `templates`: It is an alert template where I have defined the HTML template for an email alert.
 It is not restricted to email.
 You can define a template for any channel.
 Explore more details about templates [here](https://prometheus.io/docs/alerting/notification_examples/).